moneymanagerex/moneymanagerex/BUILD.md

 You can select MMEX version by adding `-b v1.4.0` parameter.

-#### 4. Compile
+#### 4. Compile and Build Package

-Generate build enviroment for [NMake] tool using [CMake]:
+Generate build enviroment using [CMake] and build binary package (you need to have [NSIS] installed):

     mkdir c:\projects\mmex\build
     cd c:\projects\mmex\build
+    set "CL=/MP"
-    cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..
+    cmake -T v140 -G "Visual Studio 14 2015" ..
+    cmake --build . --target package --config Release -- -m:4 -p:PreferredToolArchitecture=x64

+Replace `Visual Studio 14 2015` with `Visual Studio 14 2015 Win64`
+for 64-bits arch.

-If you want build the project with for debugging proposes replace cmake flag `-DCMAKE_BUILD_TYPE=Release` with `-DCMAKE_BUILD_TYPE=Debug`.
+If you want build the project for debugging proposes replace `Release` with `Debug`.

-Then start build process with:

-    nmake /f Makefile TARGET_CPU=x86

-Replace `x86` with `x64` for 64-bits arch.

-#### 5. Build Package

-For building installable package, you need to have [NSIS] installed.
-Then you can create it using:

-    cd c:\projects\mmex\build
-    cpack .

 #### Loading MMEX Project into Visual Studio GUI

-If you are interested in producing *Visual Studio project file*, you can run following command:

-    cd c:\projects\mmex\build
-    cmake -G "Visual Studio 14 2015" -DCMAKE_BUILD_TYPE=Release ..

-or for 64-bits build:

-    cd c:\projects\mmex\build
-    cmake -G "Visual Studio 14 2015 Win64" -DCMAKE_BUILD_TYPE=Release ..

-.vcproj file will be generated ready to be load into Visual Studio.
+Above steps produce *Visual Studio project file* in `c:\projects\mmex\build` directory ready to be load into Visual Studio.

 You can also try native [CMake support in Visual Studio 2017].